What The Crown season 4 gets wrong (and right) about Margaret Thatcher

 The Crown has always been the story of the woman on the throne.
-And now, season 4 of the popular Netflix drama introduces two very different women who had a huge impact on the world: Princess Diana and government leader Margaret Thatcher.
-But how accurate is Gillian Anderson's portrayal of the divisive Maggie Thatcher?
+Season 4 of the popular Netflix drama, streaming now, introduces two very different women who had a huge impact on the world: Princess Diana and government leader Margaret Thatcher.
+But how accurate is Gillian Anderson's portrayal of the divisive Thatcher?

-The Crown season 4 begins streaming on Sunday, Nov.
-15. At the end of season 3, we saw left-wing Prime Minister Harold Wilson resign due to illness in 1976.
+At the end of season 3, we saw left-wing Prime Minister Harold Wilson resign due to illness, in 1976.
 Skipping over James Callaghan, season 4 goes straight to Thatcher's election in 1979.
 The series then runs though the 1980s and Thatcher's term as Britain's first woman prime minister up until her ousting more than a decade later.
 The show also follows the parallel story of Princess Diana (Emma Corrin) as she joins the royal family headed by Queen Elizabeth II (Olivia Colman).

 I was born in Thatcher's Britain, so join me for a look into how The Crown portrays those turbulent times.